Housing | Rents

 How many renters are there now compared to before the wildfires?

-Almost half of respondents were renting before the fires, but the proportion has jumped to nearly 2 in 3 since then.
-Most of the increase comes from households who previously owned homes, representing about a third of all pre-fire homeowners.
+About 45% of respondents were renting before the fires, but the proportion has jumped to almost 60% now.
+Most of the increase comes from households who previously owned homes.
+About 30% of all pre-fire homeowners are now renting.
 However, a notable minority of new renters were previously living with family or friends or unhoused, suggesting that access to disaster assistance may have improved housing stability for some households.
-Depending on the survey month, the proportion of fire-affected households living with family/friends or being unhoused has been between 1.5 and 2.5 times higher than before the wildfires.
+Depending on the survey month, the proportion of fire-affected households living with family/friends or being unhoused has been between about 25% and 75% higher than before the wildfires.

 UHERO